JAAR91/twitter/README.md

 # README
 ![](https://img.shields.io/badge/Microverse-blueviolet)

-### Micro Reddit
+### TWITTER

-This project is a clone of Twitter with the design of Gregoire Vella.
+This project is a clone of Twitter with the design of [Gregoire Vella](https://www.behance.net/gallery/14286087/Twitter-Redesign-of-UI-details).

 <img src="lib/assets/homes.png">